 Once you have confirmed that you met the educational requirement, you will then follow the same application process for U.S. CPA candidates.
 Select the U.S. jurisdiction to which you will apply and contact the Board of Accountancy in your chosen jurisdiction to gather the proper application materials.
 Submit your completed application and fees.

-You must wait to receive your Notice to Schedule before you can register for your CPA exam at a Prometric center.
+You must wait to receive your Notice to Schedule before you can register for your CPA exam at a Prometric testing center.
 You can see more details for this process, including AICPA and state board requirements in addition to exam fees, in my application process blog post.
 Best of luck!

 Keep in mind that you also need to start preparing for the exam, sooner than later.
-Checkout some of the best CPA review courses today, and get closer to becoming a CPA!
+Check out some of the best CPA review courses today, and get closer to becoming a Certified Public Accountant!